hawaii car transport

 San Diego, CAKahului, HI2540 mi14 to 21 days$2349

-* Please keep in mind that both transit times and shipping prices shown are approximate estimates.
-Actual costs and delivery times may vary based on factors such as seasonal demand, fuel prices, pick-up and delivery locations, weather conditions, road conditions, carrier availability, etc.
+* Please keep in mind that the prices are for an open car transport carrier and a small-size vehicle, and that both transit times and shipping prices shown are approximate estimates.
+Actual costs and delivery times may vary based on factors such as seasonal demand, fuel prices, pick-up and delivery locations, transport type, weather conditions, road conditions, carrier availability, etc.

 How long does it take to ship a car TO/FROM Hawaii?